 With a clear brief and an experienced platform partner, campaigns can go live in under eight weeks.
 The Aldi campaign we ran is a useful reference for what this looks like when it comes together.

 Aldi Ireland wanted to make its Electric Picnic sponsorship work harder than a logo placement.
-The goal was to drive footfall and basket spend across more than 160 stores nationwide and connect that goal directly to purchase behavior at the till.
+The goal was to drive footfall and basket spend across more than 160 stores nationwide and connect that goal directly to purchase behaviour at the till.

 The mechanic was straightforward: spend €25 or more at any Aldi Ireland store, photograph your receipt, and upload it via a dedicated entry experience to enter a draw for Electric Picnic tickets and Aldi vouchers.
 Weekly prize draws, rather than a single end-of-campaign draw, created ongoing reasons to participate, and weekly email campaigns kept the promotion active in consumers' minds across the full 12-week window.